Virtual tours of the newly proposed elementary school were shared during the September 19, 2017 School Board Meeting.

 The 72 square miles of the Parkland School District encompass three townships with a total population of approximately 50,000.
 The district’s wide socio-economic range results from it bordering the city of Allentown on the southeast and extending to farmland at the western and northern extremities.
 The Parkland School District consists of eight elementary schools, two middle schools, and one high school and serves approximately 9,200 students.

-The first public meetings about the new elementary school will occur on May 22, 2017, at Fogelsville Elementary at 7 PM and on May 24, 2017, at Jaindl Elementary at 7 PM.
-Initial designs of the new school will be shared by the architects and the public will be invited to weigh in on the elements.
+The first public meetings about the new elementary school occurred on May 22, 2017, at Fogelsville Elementary at 7 PM and on May 24, 2017, at Jaindl Elementary at 7 PM.
+Initial designs of the new school were shared by the architects and the public was invited to weigh in on the elements.